 Constipation refers to the difficult or infrequent passage of stool.
 A common definition of constipation is fewer than 3 spontaneous, complete bowel movements per week.
 However, the need to strain, the consistency of stool, and the sensation of incomplete evacuation or blockage have also been included in other definitions.

 The etiology of constipation is typically multifactorial.
 Constipation can be considered either primary (due to some type of colorectal dysfunction) or secondary (related to other factors).
-Primary colorectal dysfunction can be broken into subtypes: normal-transit (functional) constipation, slow-transit constipation, dyssynergic defecation (difficulty with or inability expelling stool from the anorectum), and constipation-predominant irritable bowel syndrome (IBS).
+Primary colorectal dysfunction can be broken into subtypes: normal-transit (functional) constipation, slow-transit constipation, dyssynergic defecation (disorganized contraction or relaxation of the pelvic floor, resulting in inadequate rectal propulsive forces or increased resistance to evacuation), and constipation-predominant irritable bowel syndrome (IBS).
 Normal-transit constipation is the most common type of constipation seen by clinicians.
 This diagnosis is characterized by patient report of hard or infrequent stools, but testing does not reveal decreased transit, and stool frequency is within normal range.

 Common identifiable secondary causes in adults include: